Prompt-Driven Building Footprint Extraction in Aerial Images with Offset-Building Model: Related Work

 \section{Related Work}

-OBM can be seen as an application of a large vision model (SAM) and multi-task learning to solve BFE problem.
+OBM can be seen as an application of a large vision model (SAM) and multitask learning to solve BFE problem.
 Similar with object query, OBM uses an offset query to represent roof-to-footprint offset.

 {\bf Segment Anything Model and Applications:} Segmentation is a fundamental task in computer vision\cite{b31,b32,b33,b34,b35,b36,b37,a16}, which requires a pixel-wise understanding of a image.
 SAM is a powerful zero-shot segmentation model\cite{a16}, by using minimal human input, such as bounding boxes, reference points, or simply text-based prompts.
 Based on SAM, Fast-SAM\cite{b34} realized a 50x speedup by using a CNN-based decoder.
 PerSAM can segment personal objects in any context with favorable performance, and PerSAM-F further alleviates the ambiguity issue by scale-aware fine-tuning\cite{b29}.
 PerSAM can also improve DreamBooth\cite{b30} by mitigating the disturbance of backgrounds during training.
 SAM-PT\cite{b38} prompts SAM with sparse point trajectories predicted using point trackers, such as CoTracker\cite{b39}.
 SAM-HQ\cite{a17} is a high-quality version of SAM, which can generate high-resolution masks.
 This improvement is achieved by introducing negligible overhead to the original SAM.
 In SAM-HQ, a lightweight High-quality Output Token in HQ-SAM to replace the original SAM’s output token for high-quality mask prediction.
 SAM-Adapter\cite{b40} proposes the adaptation approach to adapt SAM to downstream tasks and achieve enhanced performance.
 After SAM launched, it has been used in remote sensing \cite{b28,a18}.
 In \cite{b28}, involves using a prompt-text-based segmentation as a training sample (instead of a human-labeled sample), making it an automated process for refining SAM on remote sensing imagery.
 RSprompter\cite{a18} proposes a novel prompt learning method that augments the SAM model's capabilities, thereby facilitating instance segmentation in remote sensing imagery.
+SAM-RBox can detect a rotated box for different items in remote sensing images, which uses a trained horizontal Fully Convolutional One-Stage object (FCOS) detector to provide HBoxes into SAM as prompts \cite{yu2023h2rboxv2}.
 SAM has not be applied in building footprint extraction, and OBM is the first work to apply SAM in BFE problem.